priyatam/pie/demos/site-with-blog/README.md

-This is a sample site created using frozen pie.
+This is a sample site with blog created using [Literatte](https://github.com/Facjure/literatte).

-Instead of creating new content, we'll reuse contents from the root docs/ folder.
-In fact, we'll create a static site that acts as project documentation for github projects.

-Templates, Styles, and Logic, are stored under the *recipe* namespace.
+Structure:
+    - lambdas: custom logic implemented as mustache lambdas
+    - styles: scss, less, css files (pre-processors automatically applied)
+    - templates: mustache templates with HTML5

+For content, we'll reuse literatte's 'docs' folder.

 Optional site configuration, like first page, title, etc., is stored in config.yml.

-As you can see, content, design, and logic is distributed across the filesystem--yet Frozen Pie brings them together, and generates a static site, complete with back button, and responsiveness.
+As you can see, content, design, and logic is distributed across the filesystem--yet Literatte brings them together, and generates a static site, complete with back button, and responsiveness.

+## Usage

+    alias pie=/path-to-literatte/pie/pie.py

+    pie --root=/path-to-literatte/demos/site-with-blog --contents=/path-to-literatte/docs

+    open -a "/Applications/Google Chrome.app" .build/index.html

 Simplicity *is* possible.